johnwbyrd/splintercat/doc/llm.md

 ## Development Environment

+- If you need to run a command-line tool, use the mcp-cli-exec MCP tool instead of the built-in tool.
+The mcp-cli-exec tool is much more stable and dependable.

-- **Virtual environment** - Python tools are in `../.venv/bin/` - source `../.venv/bin/activate` before running ruff, python, pip, etc. If you need some new Python package, update requirements.txt
+- **Virtual environment** - Python tools are in `../.venv/bin/` - source `../.venv/bin/activate` before running ruff, python, pip, etc. If you need some new Python package, update requirements.txt .

 - **Running tests:**